barumau/pandunia/english/english-pandunia.md

 titanium - titanium
 title (headline) - tema name
 to (toward, till, until, for) - do
-to be centered (amid, in the middle) - jungu
+to be centered (amid, in the middle) - jung
 toast (toasted bread) - roste pang
 tobacco - tabaku
 today - zai den